sergiotabanelli/proxysql/README.md

 For write consistency, scenarios strictly depend from your application requirements and can range from write context partitioning on MySQL user, the most common, to context partitioning on a user session basis as for the above explained read consistency.

->BEWARE: distinct write sets partitions must not intersect each others. e.g. if a write set include all writes to table A, no other write set partition should include writes to table A.
+>BEWARE: distinct write sets partitions must not intersect each others. eg if a write set include all writes to table A, no other write set partition should include writes to table A.

 Server side write consistency has following rules:
 * Writes belonging to distinct context partitions can safely run concurrently on distinct MySQL masters without any data conflicts and replication issues.